softbusinesss/N8N-AI-Agents-Masterclass/README.md

 - **Students & Beginners** looking to learn AI in Hindi.
 - **Developers & Freelancers** who want to upgrade their skills with modern AI tools.
-- **Entrepreneurs & Startups** exploring how to leverage AI for their business.
 - **Anyone** with an interest in the future of technology and automation!

 ### **Module 1: Foundations of AI Agents 💡**